 To access your portal through Blitzit Plan Manager, you will need to be set up with a User ID and password to login.
 This will be sent to you once you have completed our online form.

-To login, click the Member Login button at the top of the page and enter your login details.
+To login, click the Blitzit Online Portal button at the top right corner of the page and enter your login details.
 If you are having difficulties, please contact Blitzit Plan Manager for assistance.

 As soon as you can after your circumstances change.

 Submit the Change of Circumstances (COC) form to let the NDIA know at the earliest possible time if you become aware that a change in circumstances has happened or is likely to happen.